An arm of the Eli Global group has completed a $120 million purchase of a Michigan-based life insurance holding company.

 “The simplest way for a company like Global to do this is by the purchase of a company, which effectively is the bulk sale of policies and assets,” Karlinsky said.

-Other Global Bankers insurance company affiliates include Chicago-based Bankers Life Insurance Co., Colorado Bankers Life Insurance Co. and Southland National Insurance Corp. of Louisiana.
+Other Global Bankers insurance company affiliates include Florida-based Bankers Life Insurance Co., Colorado Bankers Life Insurance Co. and Southland National Insurance Corp. of Louisiana.

 Jacobs said the transaction, which was first announced in February 2017, was a good example of the Greenberg Traurig team’s ability to work with regulators in several states.